 This is Black Beauty from the Anna Sewell novel, an open edition that was issued in 1988 at $275 and was still available in the mid-1990s.
 He was one of the first three sculptures in a new, but short-lived, series of all-black pieces grouped under the heading of “The Midnight Collection.”
 Again, this is Lord Bentley.. or rather, one of his offspring because in this mold his head has been repositioned so that he now looks straight ahead rather than with neck arched downward.
 Note that he has the same white star on his forehead as seen in the black/gold horse above.

 And finally we have the Little Foal.
 Look familiar?
 He is Black Beauty (a/k/a Lord Bentley with altered head position and no horn) but this time in a white coat.
 Again, an open edition just as were the other iterations.
 At present I don’t have his exact issue year but it would have probably been after the retirement of Black Beauty, so I am guessing early 2000s for this one.
-He is currently shown on the Cybis site for $295 … although not on the same page as his “father” Lord Bentley.
+He is last seen on the Cybis site for $295 … although not on the same page as his “father” Lord Bentley.

 This rare photograph, taken inside the studio, shows the sculpture in the very early stages of its design in clay.
 Compare the incredible detail in the finished piece to this original clay model to fully appreciate the work still ahead to be done by Mrs. Brown before it was even ready for the first molds to be made!
 Also note, in the lower right corner, the original clay model of another Lynn Brown design: the lovely Madonna with Lily which can be seen in its finished state in Madonnas Part 2.